Skip To Main Content

 Mock Trial

-Mock Trial is a course that gives students the opportunity to develop critical thinking, public speaking and teamwork skills.
+Mock Trial is an activity that gives students the opportunity to develop critical thinking, public speaking and teamwork skills.

 Read More about Mock Trial